Arronk/My-Coding-Journey/LogR2.md

 the short vids again for the third or fourth time.
 I'm going to understand this and get this pset finished this week!

+## Day 27: 14.08.2018

+### Progress: Continued with the final C pset5 - Hard Mode

+Working through the lecture and src5 code examples specifically focusing only on linked lists for tonight.
+I don't really have a full understanding on the syntax and implementation process yet but I understand what we are trying to do.
+I need to build my own linked list!